intel-analytics/ipex-llm/python/llm/example/GPU/Pipeline-Parallel-FastAPI/README.md

 # only for Qwen1.5-MoE-A2.7B
 pip install transformers==4.40.0
 pip install trl==0.8.1
-# For other unverified models, also need to install the appropriate transformers version
 ```

 ### 2. Run pipeline parallel serving on multiple GPUs